NotTodaySatan0/LearningRepoPrac2/LearningLog.md

 ### <span style="color:Red"> Background knowledge: </span>

-Before starting with API's such as [Twilio](https://www.twilio.com/) or [alternatives](https://rigorousthemes.com/blog/best-twilio-alternatives/) You should attempt to work with more basic API's.
+Before starting with API's such as [Twilio](https://www.twilio.com/) or [alternatives](https://rigorousthemes.com/blog/best-twilio-alternatives/).
+You should attempt to work with more basic API's.
 I recommend [Gmail](https://developers.google.com/gmail/api/) as a good starting place before you attempt to jump into more complex combinations of communications.
 This is where I started and it is a route I recommend.
 Start by sending basic emails and categorizing emails received by their content/subject.
-[Tutorial using nodemailer](https://www.youtube.com/watch?v=vgk7Yio-GQw).
+[Tutorial using nodemailer](https://www.youtube.com/watch?v=vgk7Yio-GQw) or [JavaScript Quickstart](https://developers.google.com/gmail/api/quickstart/js#python-3.x).

 <hr>